audefaucheux/mod-3-project-lucky-slot/README.md

 # Getting Started

-The Lucky Sloth app uses Ruby on Rails backend and JavaScript frontend.
+The Lucky Sloth app uses Ruby on Rails backend and Vanilla JavaScript frontend.

 [Click here](lucky-sloth-app-backend/README.md) to set up the backend